How to Prepare for May 2021 Level 1 CFA® Exam in 3 Months?

 The last division is yours to decide.

 For example, you should consider your previous knowledge of topics.
-If you took your finance course at university or you work in finance, you will definitely know some topics better than the others.
+If you took your finance course at university or you work in finance, you will definitely know some topics better than others.

 You must take this into account while arranging your 3-month study plan.
 Because every candidate has different knowledge background and, thus, different study needs.
 While exam weights or topic efficiency are objective criteria, there is a number of subjective factors such as topic difficulty or fluency that are equally crucial when you plan your CFA exam preparation.
 We know this and that's why we enable our users to easily customize their study plans by choosing the topic sequence or using the DRAG&DROP feature to quickly move CFA exam readings across study weeks (go to the PLAN view of your study schedule).